Many people are hesitant to begin investing in their 401(k) plans, because they are worried about how it will affect their take-home pay.

 How Contributions to a Traditional 401(k) Affect Your Paycheck

 It is important to realize that contributions made to a traditional 401(k) are made on a pretax basis.
 That means your taxable income is lowered, and so the amount you pay in taxes is lowered.
-So you pay fewer taxes, and your take-home pay will not be affected by the same amount you contribute.
+So, you pay less in taxes, and your take-home pay will not be affected by the same amount you contribute.
 It may decrease slightly, but not by much.

 Some companies have stopped offering an employer match, but it is still important to contribute to your 401(k).
 Five percent is a good starting point if you are not receiving an employer match.

-This begins your retirement savings, and then you can use the rest of your money to get out of debt.
-Once you have done this, it is recommended to increase your retirement savings to up to fifteen percent of your gross income.
-Additionally, retirement savers can set a personal goal to increase lower initial contributions by 1–2 percent annually (or use an auto increase/escalation tool if available in their 401(k) plan).
-Of course, a saver is not restricted to a specific incremental increase and higher bumps up are also welcome.
+Making your first 401k contribution begins your retirement savings, and then you can use the rest of your money toward getting out of debt.
+Once you have done that, it is recommended to increase your retirement savings to up to 15% of your gross income.
+Additionally, retirement savers can set a personal goal to increase lower initial contributions by 1% to 2% annually (or use an auto increase/escalation tool if available in their 401(k) plan).
+Of course, a saver is not restricted to a specific incremental increase, and higher bumps up are also welcome.
 The money you contribute now will grow exponentially over the years, and it is important not to waste the extra time you have to grow your retirement savings.

-- Think about the long-term benefit of investing in your retirement that will make life easier in the future.
+- Think about the long-term benefits of investing in your retirement that will make life easier in the future.

 - Focus on contributing regularly.
-The market will go up and down, but if you continue to invest, you should be in a comfortable place when it comes to retiring.
+The market will go up and down, but if you continue to invest, you should be in a more comfortable position when it comes to retiring.

 How a Roth 401(k) Affects Take Home Pay

-If you have the option of a Roth 401(k), your contributions will directly affect your take-home pay.
-This is because the contributions are made with after-tax dollars.
+If you have the option of a Roth 401(k), your contributions will directly affect your take-home pay, because the contributions are made with after-tax dollars.
 The biggest advantage of the Roth 401(k) is that the earnings are not taxable.
 This can end up saving you a lot in taxes once you have hit retirement.

-You should consider taking advantage of a Roth 401(k) if your company gives you this option.
-However, it does mean that the amount you contribute will be taken directly from the amount that you would otherwise take home, so you will need to adjust your budget accordingly
+You should consider taking advantage of a Roth 401(k) if your company gives you the option.
+However, it does mean that the amount you contribute will be taken directly from the amount that you would otherwise take home, so you would need to adjust your budget accordingly

 - A Roth 401(k) allows you to avoid taxes on your investment earnings.

-- This is a good option if you are not worried about lowing your taxable income.
+- This can be a good option if you are not worried about lowing your taxable income.

 If You Don't Qualify for a 401(k)

 Remember that investing for retirement is one of your top priorities.
-It is essential so you can make it in the future.
+It is essential so you can support yourself in the future.
 Careful planning and steady contributions will help you retire comfortably.
 You should regularly invest in retirement, even if it means you have to scrimp a little bit more at home than you did before you started contributing to retirement.